 Founded in 2014, we have significantly grown our business and have generated attractive returns.
-We have organically increased gross written premiums from \$16.6 million in our first year of operations to \$881.9 million for the year ended December 31, 2022, which reflects a compound annual growth rate of approximately 64%.
-We have also been profitable since 2016 and our net income growth since 2016 reflects a compound annual growth rate of 41%.
+We have organically increased gross written premiums from \$16.6 million in our first year of operations to \$1.1 billion for the year ended December 31, 2023, which reflects a compound annual growth rate of approximately 60%.
+We have also been profitable since 2016 and our net income growth since 2016 reflects a compound annual growth rate of 43%.

 We seek to continuously grow our income by developing product offerings for lines of business that harness our core competencies and where we believe we can generate attractive risk adjusted returns.
-Since 2021, we have introduced several new products including General Casualty, Fronting, Professional Liability, and Excess Property to diversify our book of business and broaden our product portfolio.
+In recent years, we have introduced several new products including Fronting, Excess Property, and Crop, as well as products targeting niche Casualty segments such as Real Estate Agent Errors and Omissions, Excess Liability, and Environmental Liability.
+These new products diversify our book of business and broaden our product portfolio.
 We believe that our market opportunity, distinctive products, and differentiated business model position us to grow our business profitably.